OpenEvalProject/evals/manuscripts/elife-39856/v2/manuscript.md

 ## Abstract

-10.7554/eLife.39856.001 We use a genome-wide association of 1 million parental lifespans of genotyped subjects and data on mortality risk factors to validate previously unreplicated findings near CDKN2B-AS1 , ATXN2/BRAP , FURIN/FES , ZW10 , PSORS1C3 , and 13q21.31, and identify and replicate novel findings near ABO , ZC3HC1 , and IGF2R .
-We also validate previous findings near 5q33.3/ EBF1 and FOXO3 , whilst finding contradictory evidence at other loci.
+We use a genome-wide association of 1 million parental lifespans of genotyped subjects and data on mortality risk factors to validate previously unreplicated findings near CDKN2B-AS1, ATXN2/BRAP, FURIN/FES, ZW10, PSORS1C3, and 13q21.31, and identify and replicate novel findings near ABO, ZC3HC1, and IGF2R.
+We also validate previous findings near 5q33.3/EBF1 and FOXO3, whilst finding contradictory evidence at other loci.
 Gene set and cell-specific analyses show that expression in foetal brain cells and adult dorsolateral prefrontal cortex is enriched for lifespan variation, as are gene pathways involving lipid proteins and homeostasis, vesicle-mediated transport, and synaptic function.
 Individual genetic variants that increase dementia, cardiovascular disease, and lung cancer – but not other cancers – explain the most variance.
-Resulting polygenic scores show a mean lifespan difference of around five years of life across the deciles.
-Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
-The Reviewing Editor's assessment is that all the issues have been addressed ( see decision letter ).
+Resulting polygenic scores show a mean lifespan difference of around five years of life across the deciles.Editorial note: This article has been through an editorial process in which the authors decide how to respond to the issues raised during peer review.
+The Reviewing Editor's assessment is that all the issues have been addressed (see decision letter).

 ## Introduction